jamesabel/osnap/readme.md

 In general, there are 2 phases:

-1. Creation of the Python environment (this will be in the `osnappython` folder)
+1. Creation of the Python environment (this will be in the `osnapy` folder)
 2. Creation of the installer

 The `osnap` Python environment may be created during development.
 Alternatively, the developer can use their own Python environment (e.g. a [venv](https://docs.python.org/3/library/venv.html)), but eventually an `osnap` Python environment will